Late or missed period

 If you’re looking for expert advice about late or missed periods in London, Happiher offers:

-Our approach is empathetic, evidence-based, and entirely focused on helping you feel heard and supported.
-We understand that the average age of menopause is 51 years old, and perimenopause often begins in the 40s or 50s, making it crucial to address any menstrual health concerns promptly.
+Our approach is empathetic, evidence-based and entirely focused on making you feel heard and supported.
+We know the average age of menopause is 51 years old and perimenopause often starts in the 40s or 50s so it’s essential to address any menstrual health concerns early.

 Final Thoughts

-A late or missed period isn’t something to panic about — but it’s also not something you should ignore if it keeps happening.
-Whether you’re worried, curious, or just seeking answers, expert support is close at hand.
+A late or missed period isn’t something to panic about — but it’s also not something to ignore if it keeps happening.
+Whether you’re worried, curious or just seeking answers, expert support is at hand.

-At Happiher, we’re here to help you understand what’s happening and take control of your menstrual health — with clarity, compassion, and clinical excellence.
+At Happiher we’re here to help you understand what’s going on and take control of your menstrual health — with clarity, compassion and clinical excellence.

 Late or Missed Periods: What They Mean and When to Seek Help

-Missing a period can bring up a whole range of emotions — from worry to relief to confusion.
-While pregnancy is often the first thought, there are many other reasons your cycle might be delayed or stop altogether.
+Missing a period can bring up so many emotions — worry, relief, confusion.
+Pregnancy is often the first thought, but there are many other reasons your cycle might be late or stop altogether.

-If your period is late or missing, and it’s causing you concern, it’s important to know you’re not alone — and that expert, compassionate advice is available.
-As a private gynaecologist in London, I help women navigate menstrual changes with clear information and tailored care.
+If your period is late or missing and it’s worrying you, know you’re not alone — and expert, compassionate help is available.
+As a private gynaecologist in London I help women navigate menstrual changes with clear information and tailored care.

-A typical menstrual cycle is around 28 days, but anything from 21 to 35 days can be normal.
-A late period is often the first sign of various conditions, including pregnancy.
-A period is generally considered late if:
+A typical cycle is around 28 days, but anything from 21 to 35 days is normal.
+A late period is often the first sign of many things, including pregnancy.
+A period is late if:

-It hasn’t started more than five days after your expected date
+• It’s more than 5 days past your expected date

-Occasional variations happen, especially with stress, illness, or travel.
-But persistent delays or missed periods deserve attention.
+Occasional variations happen, especially with stress, illness or travel.
+But persistent delays or missing periods need attention.

 Common Causes of Late or Missed Periods

-There are many potential reasons for menstrual changes, including the role of the hormonal system in regulating cycles.
-Other symptoms, such as tender breasts or body hair, may accompany menstrual irregularities.
-Hormone levels are crucial in diagnosing menstrual issues, and there are many reasons for missed periods, emphasizing the need for evaluation.
-Stress can affect other hormones, impacting menstrual cycles.
-Other factors, such as lifestyle and health conditions, can also influence menstrual cycles.
-The timing of the last period is relevant in determining a late period.
+There are many reasons for menstrual changes, including the role of the hormonal system in regulating cycles.
+Other symptoms like tender breasts or body hair may accompany menstrual irregularities.
+Hormone levels are key to diagnosing menstrual issues and there are many reasons for missing periods so evaluation is important.
+Stress can affect other hormones and impact cycles.
+Other factors like lifestyle and health conditions can also affect cycles.
+The timing of your last period is important in determining a late period.

-Stress: physical or emotional stress can disrupt hormonal balance
+• Stress: physical or emotional stress can disrupt hormone balance

-Weight changes: significant changes in body weight can affect ovulation
+• Weight changes: significant weight changes can affect ovulation

-Polycystic Ovary Syndrome (PCOS): a common hormonal condition causing hormonal imbalance and symptoms like body hair
+• Polycystic Ovary Syndrome (PCOS): a common hormonal condition causing hormonal imbalance and body hair

-Chronic medical conditions: such as diabetes or coeliac disease
+• Chronic medical conditions: like diabetes or coeliac disease

-Medical condition: long-term conditions can lead to missed periods
+• Medical condition: long term conditions can cause missing periods

-Understanding the underlying cause is key to choosing the right next steps.
+Understanding the underlying cause is key to what to do next.

 Menstrual Cycle and Age

-A woman’s menstrual cycle can change significantly throughout her life.
-During puberty, it’s common for menstrual cycles to be irregular as the body adjusts to new hormonal patterns.
-It may take some time for the cycle to become regular.
-As women approach menopause, typically in their late 40s to early 50s, cycles may become less frequent and more irregular, accompanied by symptoms like hot flashes and night sweats.
-Women with polycystic ovary syndrome (PCOS) may experience irregular periods throughout their reproductive years.
-It’s essential to be aware of these changes and consult a healthcare provider if you notice unusual symptoms such as heavy periods, light periods, or absent periods.
-Managing these changes with professional guidance can help maintain overall health and well-being.
+A woman’s cycle can change significantly throughout her life.
+During puberty it’s common for cycles to be irregular as the body adjusts to new hormonal patterns.
+It may take some time for the cycle to settle.
+As women approach menopause, typically in their late 40s to early 50s, cycles may become less frequent and more irregular with symptoms like hot flushes and night sweats.
+Women with polycystic ovary syndrome (PCOS) may have irregular periods throughout their reproductive years.
+Be aware of these changes and see a healthcare provider if you notice unusual symptoms like heavy periods, light periods or absent periods.
+Managing these changes with professional guidance can help overall health and wellbeing.

 Contraception and Menstrual Cycle

-Contraception can have a significant impact on your menstrual cycle.
-Hormonal birth control methods, such as the contraceptive pill or an intrauterine device (IUD), are often used to regulate menstrual cycles and reduce the risk of pregnancy.
-However, these methods can also cause changes in your period, such as making it lighter or heavier.
-It’s important to discuss your contraceptive options with a healthcare provider and monitor any changes in your menstrual cycle.
-If you experience a late or missed period while using contraception, taking a pregnancy test and consulting your healthcare provider is crucial to determine the cause and ensure your reproductive health is managed effectively.
+Contraception can have a big impact on your cycle.
+Hormonal methods of contraception like the pill or IUD are used to regulate cycles and prevent pregnancy.
+However these methods can also change your period, making it lighter or heavier.
+See a healthcare provider and monitor any changes in your cycle.
+If you miss a period while using contraception, take a pregnancy test and see a healthcare provider to determine the cause and manage your reproductive health.

 Chronic Conditions and Menstrual Cycle

-Chronic conditions like polycystic ovary syndrome (PCOS), thyroid disease, and premature ovarian failure can significantly affect the menstrual cycle.
-Women with these conditions may experience irregular periods, heavy periods, or absent periods.
-Managing these conditions with the help of a healthcare provider is essential to prevent complications and maintain overall health.
-Additionally, chronic conditions such as diabetes, heart disease, and thyroid conditions can also lead to changes in the menstrual cycle.
-Monitoring your period and consulting a healthcare provider if you notice any unusual symptoms is crucial.
-A healthcare provider can help determine the cause of irregular periods and develop a treatment plan tailored to your needs, ensuring you manage your condition effectively and maintain your reproductive health.
+Chronic conditions like polycystic ovary syndrome (PCOS), thyroid disease and premature ovarian failure can affect the menstrual cycle.
+Women with these conditions may have irregular periods, heavy periods or absent periods.
+Managing these conditions with a healthcare provider is key to preventing complications and overall health.
+Other chronic conditions like diabetes, heart disease and thyroid conditions can also cause changes in the cycle.
+Monitor your period and see a healthcare provider if you notice any unusual symptoms.
+A healthcare provider can determine the cause of irregular periods and develop a treatment plan for you, to manage your condition and your reproductive health.

-Should You Be Concerned About a Missed Period?
+Should You Be Worried About a Missed Period?

 It depends on your situation.
-You should seek advice if:
+You should see a healthcare provider if:

-You miss more than one period (and you’re not pregnant) or experience missing periods frequently.
-It's important to seek medical advice to understand the underlying causes.
+• You miss more than one period (and you’re not pregnant) or have missing periods frequently.
+You need to see a healthcare provider to understand the underlying cause.

-You experience additional symptoms (pelvic pain, unusual discharge, hot flushes)
+• You have additional symptoms (pelvic pain, unusual discharge, hot flushes)

-You have a known health condition affecting your hormones
+• You have a known health condition that affects your hormones

-You are under 45 and experiencing signs of early menopause
+• You are under 45 and experiencing early menopause symptoms

-Other chronic conditions, such as thyroid disease and Turner syndrome, can also affect menstrual health.
-Additionally, the body's ability to maintain regular cycles can be influenced by factors like stress, weight changes, and hormonal disruptions.
+Other chronic conditions like thyroid disease and Turner syndrome can also affect menstrual health.
+The body’s ability to maintain regular cycles can be influenced by factors like stress, weight changes and hormonal disruptions.

-Primary ovarian insufficiency (POI) is a condition where the ovaries stop functioning normally before the age of 40, leading to irregular periods and fertility issues.
-The causes of POI are not well understood, but it is linked to the functionality of ovarian follicles, where egg maturation occurs.
+• Primary ovarian insufficiency (POI) is a condition where the ovaries stop functioning normally before the age of 40, causing irregular periods and fertility issues.
+The causes of POI are not well understood but it is linked to the functionality of ovarian follicles where egg maturation occurs.

-Prompt evaluation can provide reassurance and avoid delayed diagnosis of any underlying condition.
+Early evaluation can give you reassurance and avoid delayed diagnosis of any underlying condition.

 How Are Late or Missed Periods Diagnosed?

-At Happiher, diagnosis begins with understanding your full health picture.
-The thyroid, a butterfly-shaped gland located at the base of the neck, plays a crucial role in hormonal regulation, which can significantly impact menstrual cycles.
-In some cases, thyroid disease can cause missed periods altogether, necessitating a thorough evaluation.
+At Happiher, diagnosis starts with understanding your full health picture.
+The thyroid, a butterfly-shaped gland at the base of the neck, plays a big role in hormonal regulation which can impact menstrual cycles.
+In some cases thyroid disease can cause missing periods altogether and requires a full evaluation.

 Assessment may include:

-We focus on identifying the cause — not just restoring cycles but supporting your overall health.
+We focus on finding the cause — not just getting cycles back but supporting your overall health.

 Treatment Options for Late or Missed Periods

-Treatment is entirely dependent on the cause and your personal goals (e.g., symptom management, restoring fertility, supporting hormonal health).
-Late periods can result from hormonal imbalances due to factors like stress, illnesses, or medications.
-It's important to understand why late periods happen and seek medical advice if your period is delayed.
-Irregularities can last a few months, especially after ceasing hormonal contraceptive methods or due to health issues.
-The timeline from one period to the next period can vary, and minor delays are usually not concerning.
-However, if your periods stop unexpectedly, it's crucial to seek treatment to address any underlying issues.
+Treatment depends on the cause and your goals (e.g. symptom management, fertility, hormonal health).
+Late periods can be due to hormonal imbalances caused by stress, illnesses or medications.
+You need to understand why late periods happen and see a healthcare provider if your period is late.
+Irregularities can last a few months especially after stopping hormonal contraception or due to health issues.
+The time from one period to the next period can vary and minor delays are not a concern.
+But if your periods stop unexpectedly you need to seek treatment to address the underlying issue.

 Options include: